Pain has a huge and growing impact on patients, families, communities and healthcare systems around the globe.1

 Origgio, Italy

 This site plays a vital role in manufacturing our key brands for global markets, including the US and Japan.
-It offers a broad range of bulk production, with around 2.2 billion tablets and 23 million packs per year.
-It also supplies external customers, particularly with biopharma services and nasal spray technologies.
+It offers a broad range of bulk production, with over 2 billion tablets and 29 million packs per year.

 Quito, Ecuador